Strong winds sweep through Hamilton, Niagara region with flurries on the way | CBC News

 The same storm is expected to hit Toronto, Prince Edward County and points east later in the day.

-The OPP say officers are slowing traffic for the "safety of travellers" and are asking everyone to drive with caution.
+Provincial police are also slowing Skyway traffic for the "safety of travellers" and are asking everyone to drive with caution.

-Strong winds from the southwest gusting up to 110 km/h were expected to begin this morning, following a "sharp Arctic cold front" that will roll through the city.

 Along Lake Erie and Lake Huron the wind is predicted to be even stronger, gusting up to 120 km/h, according to the weather authority.